Herb Roasted Chicken Recipe

-This herb-roasted chicken uses fresh herbs, garlic, and olive oil to create a fragrant crust that fills the kitchen with warmth as it cooks.
+This herb-roasted chicken relies on fresh herbs, garlic, and olive oil to build a fragrant coating that perfumes the kitchen as it roasts.

 It’s a reliable, no-fuss recipe that works just as well for a relaxed weekend dinner as it does for a family gathering.